Top 10 Best Road Trip Destinations in Luzon

 Pangasinan – Island Hopping and Heritage

 Pangasinan, located on the western coast of Luzon, offers a well-balanced mix of natural wonders, spiritual landmarks, and beachside relaxation—making it one of the top road trip destinations for families and explorers alike.
+When planning your trip, remember to bring reef-safe sunscreen and budget for entrance fees at major tourist spots like Hundred Islands National Park.

 Top Attractions: